pivotal/docs-tap/install-aws/profile.hbs.md

 # Install Tanzu Application Platform package and profiles on AWS

-This topic describes how to install Tanzu Application Platform packages from the Tanzu Application Platform package repository on to AWS.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) packages from your Tanzu Application Platform package repository on to AWS.

 Before installing the packages, ensure you have: